JoplinDave/joplin-plugin-embeddedtags/README.md

 # Joplin Embedded Tags Plugin

-A plugin for [Joplin](https://joplinapp.org/) that allows 'Embedded Tags' to be inserted in your notes.
-Embedded tags are separate from the tags that are directly linked to the note that you are curently editing/viewing (note tags), or other tags that may or may be linked to ther notes (global tags).
-You may however choose to replicate note tags, or global tags.
+A plugin for [Joplin](https://joplinapp.org/) that allows 'Embedded' or local tags to be inserted in your notes in specific locations.
+Embedded tags can be separate from the system tags that are linked to notes, although you may choose to replicate or add to the system tags.

 Sometimes tags are put on a note because of one particular word, sentence or paragraph in the note.
-Returning to the note, it's not always obvious what section of the note relates to the tag.
-With embedded tags, you can replicate your note tags by adding an embedded tag to the applicable section that caused you to tag the note in the first place.
+Returning to the note, it's not always obvious what section of the note caused you to put the tag on to start with.

 You may also use embedded tags to find and highlight specific sections of a note for faster viewing or retrieval.
 If for example, you store scientific papers in Joplin and you wished to find and highlight a particular citation, then you can apply an embedded tag to this section of your note.